Nama-Salameh/Note-Keeper/README.md

 # Note Keeper
-This application allow users to perform CRUD operations on notes (server without any interface):
+This application allow users to perform CRUD operations on notes (server without any interface) uses Node.js, Express and MongoDB:
 * Retrieve all notes.
 * Retrieve a specific note using its ID.
 * Add a new note.